StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/likelihood.md

     "\\hat{\\theta}"): the maximum-likelihood estimates (m.l.e.) of the parameters

-### Discrete probability distributions
+### discrete probability distributions

 The simplest case is that of a probability distribution function that takes discrete values.
 Then, the likelihood of
 ![\\theta](https://latex.codecogs.com/png.latex?%5Ctheta "\\theta")
-given the data is simply the probability of obtaining the data when parameterizing the model with parameters
+given the data is simply the probability of obtaining the data when parametrizing the model with parameters
 ![\\theta](https://latex.codecogs.com/png.latex?%5Ctheta "\\theta"):